 - Scheduling an appointment.

-What you should be guided by is that this figure represents a the ability of a website to achieve its goals of getting visitors act in the way it desires.
+What you should be guided by is that this figure represents the ability of a website to achieve its goals of getting visitors to act in the way it desires.
 There are numerous factors that affect the capacity of visitors to convert including:

 - Accessible design.